The Bement School

 - Fine arts for every child every day

 - Daily physical education and sport offerings with team sports starting in grade 5

-- Academic challenge for a range of student learners
+- Academic rigor for a range of student learners

 - Small boarding population allows for individual attention

 - Nestled in the heart of Historic Deerfield, Bement offers a unique experience for our forty boarding students.
 The small size of our boarding community means that each of the four ten-person dormitories feels like a real home.
 The dorms are centered around common rooms with features including fireplaces, tables with space to spread out and play cards or board games, kitchenettes, and plenty of couches and chairs so that the entire dorm can relax together.
 Family-style meals in our dining hall provide an opportunity for students to dine with a diverse group of peers and dorm parents.
 Boarders often pitch in to help take care of our campus: they help our kitchen staff set up for meals and clean up afterward, shovel snow during our New England winters, and are responsible for daily and weekly chores in the dorm, including doing dishes, taking out the trash and recycling, and vacuuming.
 Just like the members of a family, Bement students and adults work together to live and learn successfully.